Aleph-Alpha-Research/hat-splitter/README.md

 the splitter we're currently using.

-1. Create a simple placeholder text splitting implementation (e.g., just split on whitespace).
+1. Create a simple placeholder text splitting implementation (e.g., just split on whitespace). ✅
-2. Set up Python bindings with PyO3.
+2. Set up Python bindings with PyO3. ✅
 3. Add Scaling as a Python dev dep and test the Python bindings against the existing splitting rule.
-Tests will fail.
+Tests will fail. ✅
-4. Implement the HAT splitting rule in Rust and make tests green.
+4. Implement the HAT splitting rule in Rust and make tests green. ✅
+5. Create benchmarks and optimise.

 Once these basics are in place, we can start thinking about packaging and publishing.